Office of STEM Initiatives

 STEM Faculty Research Award

-The Office of STEM Initiatives offers a limited number of faculty research awards up to $500.00 to enable faculty members to conduct scientific independent research projects.
+The STEM Initiatives offers a limited number of faculty research awards up to $500.00 to enable faculty members to conduct scientific independent research projects.
 Purchasing supplies, instruments and/or software in order to conduct the research is allowable.
 Awards will be provided on an as needed basis, pending availability of resources and are available to tenure track faculty in one of the eligible programs of study (Biology, Chemistry, Computer Science, Engineering, Geology, Mathematics, and Physics).
 Please see the following form to apply:

 STEM Faculty Research Award Application